Important Alerts

 | DET (for postgraduate programs only) | 110 and above |

 The University of Sussex aims to decide on your application as soon as they receive it.
-As an example, applications for undergraduate programs are processed in 3 to 4 weeks.
+Applications for undergraduate programs are processed in 3 to 4 weeks.
 Some challenging or popular courses can require additional time.
 Postgraduate applications are processed within 4 to 6 weeks after submission.

 - Postgraduate Decisions: After a successful application, you can view your admissions offer in the University of Sussex application portal.
 Based on your application, you can get either unconditional or conditional offers.